 With Eurofighter Typhoon sales lagging, and Germany expected to reduce its planned order in the multinational program by 37 jets, Airbus Defense and Space is paring back export projections.
 “I’m not terribly optimistic as to future sales prospects beyond 2017 or so, because so far the export success has been rather meager,” Airbus Group Chief Executive Tom Enders said during a Feb.
 26 news conference unveiling the company’s 2013 earnings results.
 “In addition, we have governments ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Typhoon, A400M Key Concerns For Airbus Defense And Space".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Typhoon, A400M Key Concerns For Airbus Defense And Space".